VarunBhatheja/SMarT-STudY-APP-/StudySmart/README.md

-# Android App Development Course
+# Android App Development Project

 Welcome to the Android App Development Course repository.
 In this course, you'll see  amazing Android application using modern technologies and best practices.